 For example, a 200g carton of yoghurt has recommended serving size of 100g.
 However, you’d usually consume the entire 200g carton.
 To calculate the nutritional information contained in your 200g serving, you’d need to double all the figures on the nutritional label.

 ‘Lite’ or ‘Light’

-- ‘Light’ olive oil has a blander mild flavour but still the same amount of fat and kilojoules/calories as regular olive oil.
+- ‘Light’ olive oil has a blander mild flavour but still contains the same amount of fat and kilojoules/calories as regular olive oil.

-- ‘Light’ potato chips are lightly salted and thinly-sliced; however, the fat is the same as regular chips.
+- ‘Light’ potato chips are lightly salted and thinly-sliced; however, the fat content is the same as regular chips.

 Reduced-fat foods usually contain 25% or 33% less fat than their regular counterparts.
 The food must not contain more than 75% of the total fat content of the same quantity of the regular food product or reference food.
 Note that ‘reduced-fat’ foods are not necessarily low in fat.
 Examples are reduced-fat milk, cheese, margarine spreads, mayonnaise, sour cream and dairy desserts.

 ‘Low fat’ foods can’t contain more than 3g total fat per 100g of product; or no more than 1.5g of fat if you’re looking at a liquid food.